Progeria 101 / FAQ

 What can you do to help children with Progeria?

 - Make a financial contribution.
 Donations are needed to continue the vital work of PRF.
 No donation is too little or too big – every dollar counts in our quest for a cure!
-Online donations are accepted on our Ways to Donate page.
+Online donations are accepted on our Donation Form.

 - Donate your time.
 Volunteers are also important to PRF’s success.
 Hold a special event like a bake sale or letter writing campaign; translate documents for the families; help with a mailing – we’ll find something for you to do that fits your schedule, location and talents!
 Visit our Get Involved page to see all the ways you can help.